 iSWM Program Guidance contains documents that guide local governments in adopting and implementing the iSWM Program and in developing a comprehensive stormwater management program.

 Recent materials have been developed for local government implementation of iSWM.
 Additional information is being developed and will be posted.
-For more information, please contact Maria Ruiz at email@example.com or 817-695-9217.
+For more information, please email iswm@Nctcog.Org or call 817-695-9210.

 The design manual for construction is also intended to assist public and private entities in compliance with the Texas pollutant discharge elimination system general permit for construction storm water runoff, TXR150000, issued by the Texas Commission on Environmental Quality.